konveyor/enhancements/guidelines/enhancement_template.md

 didn't come across above.
 Go in to as much detail as necessary here.
 This might be a good place to talk about core concepts and how they relate.

-### Risks and Mitigations
+### Security, Risks, and Mitigations

+**Carefully think through the security implications for this change**

 What are the risks of this proposal and how do we mitigate.
 Think broadly.
-For example, consider both security and how this will impact the larger OKD ecosystem.
+How will this impact the broader OKD ecosystem?
+Does this work in a managed services environment that has many tenants?

 How will security be reviewed and by whom?
 How will UX be reviewed and by whom?